melmanm/melmanm.github.io/_posts/2023-07-30-article9-oauth-20-the-basiscs-of-modern-authorization.md

 * client type - based on that authorization server should decide if `client_secret` should be associated with client
 * any other information that identifies or describes client application, like name, image, legal terns etc.

 > **_NOTE_:** The way of providing these information to authorization server is outside of OAuth 2.0 documentation scope.
 Client registration can be usually performed by client application developer.
-Some authorization servers supports dynamic registration approach so client can self-register.
+Some authorization servers supports dynamic registration approach to enable client self-registration.

 From client application perspective registration process provides `client_id` and optionally `client_secret`.
-Moreover `redirect_uri`s should be limited to uris used belongs to client.
+Moreover it limits the scope `redirect_uri` to approved ones.

 ![client-registration](/assets/img/article9/client-registration.PNG)